-For hot deserts, like the lower Mojave, recovery even to early colonizing lichens and mosses is estimated to take 3,800 years.
-Recovery is faster in regions and sites with greater effective precipitation.
-For sites in the northern Great Basin with 350 mm annual precipitation, recovery is estimated to take 20 years for gelatinous lichens, 25 years for early colonizing lichens and mosses, 60 years for mid-successional species, and 125 years for late colonizing species (Belnap et al. 2001:59).
+For sites in the northern Great Basin with 350 mm annual precipitation, recovery is estimated to take 20 years for gelatinous lichens, 25 years for early colonizing lichens and mosses, 60 years for midsuccessional species, and 125 years for late colonizing species (Belnap et al. 2001:59).
 Anderson et al. (1982) reported substantial recovery of algae and other cryptogams 14-18 years after cessation of grazing in Utah exclosures, but new lichen species were still colonizing after 40 years of protection.
 After 38 years, the grazed community outside the exclosure had only 4% as much biotic cover as within the exclosure.
-Johansen et al (1993) reported that algae and cyanobacteria on the ALE Reserve in Benton County, Washington probably recovers to pre-fire condition in 2-5 years.
+Kaltenecker et al. (1999) reported substantial recovery of crust in an exclosure after 8 years on a Wyoming big sagebrush site in Idaho.
+Belnap (1993) cautioned, however, that assessment of recovery visually often greatly underestimates the time for total recovery.
+Johansen et al. (1993) reported that algae and cyanobacteria on the ALE Reserve in Benton County probably recover to pre-fire condition in 2-5 years.
 Johansen et al. (1993) suggested that the acidic soil may have facilitated more rapid recovery than alkali soils that are present in most of the Great Basin.
-Recovery of crustal components from other forms of disturbance has not been studied in

-Washington.
-Crust recovery from severe trampling may take decades in Washington, as in other Great Basin communities with similar levels of precipitation.
-If it does, it may be difficult, given historical grazing in Washington, to find sites that have a fully developed crust and the associated fertility that was generally typical before the introduction of cattle and horses.
+Ponzetti et al. (2000) reported that some areas in the Horse Heaven Hills with well developed crust were known to have burned within the previous 20 years.
+Recovery of crustal components from other forms of disturbance has received little study in Washington.
+If crust recovery from severe trampling takes decades in Washington, as in Great Basin communities with similar levels of precipitation, it may be difficult, given historical grazing in Washington, to find sites that have a fully developed crust and the associated fertility that was generally typical before the introduction of cattle and horses.
 Crust recovery may be aided, however, by a greater frequency of overcast days in eastern Washington.
 This results in higher relative humidity and a higher precipitation/evaporation ratio for the frostless season compared to southern Idaho (Daubenmire 1940).
+The rate of crust recovery may vary dramatically from site to site within Washington depending on the soil type and aspect, with north slopes of fine soils recovering more quickly than south slopes with sandy soil.

 Effect of cheatgrass on crusts.
 Heavy invasion by exotic annuals, like cheatgrass, results in replacement of perennial moss/lichen communities with a few species of annual mosses and cyanobacteria (Belnap et al. 2001).
-Invasive annual grasses can create a monoculture of densely spaced plants and homogenize litter distribution, decreasing crust cover and species richness.
+Invasive annual grasses can create a monoculture of densely spaced plants and homogenize litter distribution, thus decreasing crust cover and species richness.
 The increases in plant and litter density in interspaces previously occupied by crust affect moisture infiltration, which may further facilitate changes because less moisture is available for perennial plants (Belnap et al. 2001).
 Moisture is retained under the litter layer for long periods while temperatures are warm, and lichens may then become parasitized by ubiquitous molds (Belnap et al. 2001).
+Ponzetti et al. (2000) reported that biotic crust integrity and cover was inversely related to cover by cheatgrass in the Horse Heaven Hills.